nicole-lancaster/nicole-lancaster/README.md

 ### Hi there, I'm Nicole 👋

-🌱 Nearing completion of a software engineering bootcamp at Northcoders
+🌱 Graduate of a full-stack software engineering bootcamp

-👩🏻‍💻 Looking for a role as a full-stack JavaScript software engineer.
+👩🏻‍💻 Coder, yogi, triathlete and philomath